 As Keuka College students headed out on spring break last week, a number of them opted – instead of rolling out the beach blankets – to roll up their sleeves.

 Twenty-one members of the Keuka College community spent their break on a “working vacation” in Puerto Rico, in partnership with Community Collaborations International.
-The group stayed in the town of Ceiba, at the Ceiba Economic Development Alliance (Alianza Pro Desarrollo Económico De Ceiba) at the site of a former Naval Base on Older Roosevelt Road.
+The group stayed in the town of Ceiba, at the Ceiba Economic Development Alliance (Alianza Pro Desarrollo Económico De Ceiba) on the grounds of a former Naval Base.

 During what is known as Alternative Spring Break, the group pitched in on a wetlands reclamation project, painted two homes in the nearby municipality of Yabucoa, visited the Boys & Girls Club, and helped revitalize the Alliance’s ecological tourist center.